In the heart of Old Honfleur

 There are some possibilities of parking :

-A public car park is situated at 150m in the same sreet.
+A public car park is situated at 150m in our sreet.
 (Free at night from 8pm to 8am)

 The only free car park is available at 500m from the apartment .
 It is easy to park there and not so far from the centre. (maximum 10mn walking).
 I will give you the map to go there on arrival.